zevv/npeg/README.md

 When compiled with `-d:npegTrace`, NPeg will dump its immediate representation of the compiled PEG, and will dump a trace of the execution during matching.
-These traces can be used for debugging or for performance tuning of a grammar.
+These traces can be used for debugging or optimization of a grammar.

 For example, the following program: